 Order Google Home or Google Home Mini from our sister company, Currys PC World, by following this links.

 Hue’s smart lighting systems lets you do much more than wirelessly turn the lights on and off at home.
 You can choose from over 16 million colours, and have those colours match the film you’re watching or change in time to the music you’re listening to.

 The track lighting is sold in 2m sections, but you can add extra pieces to make a 10m continuous strip.
 And if you find one bit is too long, you can quite literally chop them up to suit the size of the room.

-Echo is Amazon’s first step into the smart home world, and so far it’s paying off.
-The hub, a tall, sleek cylinder, houses a 360-degree speaker and a long-range microphone, to listen out for your commands.
+Last year Amazon released the first version of Echo, and it went down a storm.
+But now it’s better than ever.
+The hub, a tall, sleek cylinder, houses a 360-degree speaker and a long-range microphone, to listen out for your commands no matter when you are in the room.
 This is where Alexa comes in.
-It’s Amazon Echo’s virtual assistant, letting you control music and pretty much everything above, with just your voice.
+It’s Amazon Echo’s virtual assistant, letting you control music and pretty much everything else, with just your voice.

 Chromecast plugs into your TV’s HDMI port, letting you beam content from your phone, tablet or laptop.
 And unlike previous Chromecast models, the Ultra gives you 4K UHD resolution.

 And just because you’re sending the picture from your device, it doesn’t mean you can’t do other things at the same time.
 Simply minimise the Google Home app and the stream will continue on the big screen, while you check IMDb for where you’ve seen that actor before.

 Get Google Chromecast Ultra from Currys PC World by following this link.

 Are you thinking of making your home smart this Christmas?
 Drop us a comment below if you have anything to add or any questions.